Pica Involves Eating Everything but Food: DSM-5, Causes, and Treatment

 - If the eating in No. 1 occurs in the presence of another mental disorder (autistic spectrum disorder), or during a medical condition (pregnancy), and severe enough to warrant independent clinical attention, then it is diagnoses as pica.

-Here are some of the things that kids (and adults) sometimes eat, if they have been diagnosed with or show signs of pica, or have yet been undiagnosed with any mental illness:
+Here are some of the things that children and adults sometimes eat, if they have been diagnosed with or show signs of pica, or have yet been un-diagnosed with any mental illness:

 - Dirt / clay / mud; clay pottery shards